paulg1212/Sylvie-The-Robot/README.md

 Once we build a decent animatronic head we can start looking for programmers.
 You only really need to know Python and Arduino, and some C/C++ I guess.
 We want to keep the nature of the project as simple and beginner-friendly as possible.

+Note: You will need a 3d printer in order to work hands on with the arduino-based components.

 ### Project status

 Start date: 8th of October, 2018